Close Menu

 “Is everything okay at home?”

-If someone asks, I simply say, “He loves that shirt, and we keep it clean.”
-Most people understand once they know you’re being intentional about it.
+If someone asks, I just say, “He loves that shirt, and we keep it clean.”
+Most people get it once they know you’re being thoughtful about it.

-Most children who refuse to change clothes are just being normal toddlers.
-They’re testing boundaries and expressing preferences.
-This is a healthy development.
+Most toddlers who refuse to change clothes are just being toddlers.

 • Has extreme reactions to all clothing, not just certain items